 The climate and environmental performance of the vehicles offered to collect waste for contracting authorities will be rewarded (better performance that the minimum requirement in the requirements specification).
 Points are awarded on the basis of the enclosed evaluation matrix.

-Documentation of the Requirement Specification:
+Documentation of the Award Criteria:

 Filling in the enclosed evaluation matrix.

 Information about the Award Criteria: